david-lapadula/json-csv-converter/README.md

 ## Acknowledgements

-I would like to express my gratitude to "florinpop17" on Github for the excellent repository of sample application idea provided.
-You can find the list **[here](https://github.com/florinpop17/app-ideas)**.
-Be sure to check out this page if you are looking for inspiration on your next pet project.
+The inspiration for this application came from an excellent list of project ideas created by **[florinpop17](https://github.com/florinpop17/app-ideas)**.
+Be sure to check it out when deciding on your next personal project.